inssein/mainframe/README.md

 1. Download the [DietPI .img](https://dietpi.com/downloads/images/DietPi_RPi-ARMv8-Bullseye.7z)
 1. For each PI, grab the SD card, use Balena Etcher to flash the above image, and then replace `dietpi.txt` in the root of the SD Card with the one found in this repo.
 Lastly, adjust the hostname accordingly.

+### NAS
+I decided to run TrueNAS SCALE for the NAS portion of it, but not use it for any of its apps functionality and rely on my K3S setup.

+This machine has 2x2TB NVMe drives that I am running in mirrored fashion.
+Unfortunately, TrueNAS likes to use the whole drive for the OS, which is a big waste of a 2TB NVMe drive.
+I decided to partition 256gb for the boot data and use the rest as storage by following this [guide](https://www.reddit.com/r/truenas/comments/lgf75w/scalehowto_split_ssd_during_installation/).

+1. Download the ISO and use Balena Etcher to flash it to a USB drive.
+1. Run the installer, go into the shell, edit `vi /usr/lib/python3/dist-packages/truenas_installer/install.py`, and adjust "await run(["sgdisk", "-n3:0:0", "-t3:BF01", disk.device])" to "await run(["sgdisk", "-n3:0:+256gb", "-t3:BF01", disk.device])".
+The only change was the +256gb.
+1. Finish with the rest of the installer.
+1. Open up the web interface, go into the shell and run:
+  a. `sudo su`
+  b. `sgdisk -n4:0:0 -t4:BF01 /dev/nvme0n1`
+  c. `sgdisk -n4:0:0 -t4:BF01 /dev/nvme1n1`
+  d. `partprobe`
+  e. `fdisk -lx /dev/nvme0n1`
+  f. `fdisk -lx /dev/nvme1n1`
+  g. `zpool create -f ssd-storage mirror /dev/disk/by-partuuid/[uuid_from fdisk -lx disk1] /dev/disk/by-partuuid/[uuid_from fdisk -lx disk2]`
+  h. `zpool export ssd-storage`
+1. Go back into the Web UI, and import the storage pool.

 ## Automation